Dogs

 Restricted Dog Breeds

-The dog's registration tag must be attached to the dog's collar.
-The name and residential address of the owner must also be legibly endorsed or inscribed on or attached to the collar.
-Should the dog be lost these tags will enable quick identification and notification to dog's owner.
+The dog’s registration tag must be attached to its collar.
+The owner’s name and residential address must also be clearly marked on, or securely attached to, the collar.
+These details assist with quick identification and contact if the dog becomes lost.

 On the spot infringements